Canadian Income Survey (CIS)

 This is a sample survey with a cross-sectional design.

-The 2015 CIS used four rotation groups from the LFS, i.e. the rotation group answering the LFS for the last time in January, February, March and April of 2016.
-The CIS sample size is about 9,000 households per rotation group.
+For the 2018 CIS, six rotation groups from the LFS were used for the provinces: the rotation groups answering the LFS for the last time in January, February, March, April, May and June of 2019.
+For the territories, dwellings from all rotation groups were included in the CIS.
+The CIS sample size is about 56,000 households.

 Responding to this survey is voluntary.